swyxio/ai-notes/Monthly Notes/Nov 2023 notes.md

 	- [PhotoAI into VideoAI](https://twitter.com/levelsio/status/1729621624062611835)
 	- and launching [Stability Memberships](https://twitter.com/EMostaque/status/1729609312601887109), a game engine licensing model
 - Small models: We trained a small transformer (100M params) for basic arithmetic.
 W. the right training data it nails 12x12 digits multiplication w/o CoT (that's 10^24 possibilities, so no it's not memorization. ([tweet](https://twitter.com/SebastienBubeck/status/1729517609669030071))
+- [HelixNet](https://twitter.com/migtissera/status/1720567034315186588?s=12&t=90xQ8sGy63D2OtiaoGJuww) is a novel Deep Learning architecture consisting of 3 x Mistral-7B LLMs.
+It has an actor, a critic, and a regenerator.

 ## Fundraising